nmiles/azure-python-ha-nva-fo/README.md

 -   You have a subscription on Azure

--   Your subscription has an existing deployment of two NVA firewalls (probably Meraki)
+-   Your subscription has an existing deployment of two Meraki VMx firewalls

 -   You know how to route network traffic with a [route table](https://docs.microsoft.com/azure/virtual-network/tutorial-create-route-table-portal).